Various policies in place at Bellingham Athletic Club for the protection of its members and the use of its facilities.

 - No one under 16 years of age is allowed on the fitness floor without permission from the Fitness Director.
 For children 9 to 15 years of age to use the rest of the facility, they must attend our Junior Orientation classes which teach children to safely use the equipment.

-- No one under 16 years of age is allowed at the Downtown facility or in the main locker rooms at Cordata.
-Children, young adults, and families may use the pool locker rooms at Cordata.
+- No one under 16 years of age is allowed in the main locker rooms.
+Children, young adults, and families may use the pool locker rooms.

 - No one under 16 years of age may use the pool or spa except during family swim time when there is a lifeguard present.
 Children under 6 must be able to pass a swim test to the satisfaction of the lifeguard or be accompanied by an adult who is in the pool with them.